 - The UK Housing Market is often volatile because of various factors.

-- The UK Housing market has an influence over wider economy. e.g. when house prices are falling, consumer spending tends to decrease.
+- The UK Housing market has an influence on the wider economy. e.g. when house prices are falling, consumer spending tends to decrease.

 - Because the housing market influences the economy and individual homeowners, it is important to try and be able to predict future movements in the housing market.